Nebraska Medicine: 2020: COVID-19 pandemic response

-2022–present
+2022–present: Project Health and merger

 In the years following the pandemic, several building projects were completed, with others under construction, including the Community Wellness Collaborative, in 2023; and the Innovation Design Unit on the Nebraska Medical Center campus, in 2024; and the Nebraska Medicine–Bennington Health Center, expected to open in late 2025.

 In August 2024, in partnership with UNMC, Project Health was announced.
 The facility would be 400 feet tall and would be used by both UNMC and Nebraska Medicine.
 In December 2024, Nebraska Medicine opened the Fred & Pamela Buffett Cancer Center – Kearney, a new development that houses the former Heartland Hematology Oncology practice which joined Nebraska Medicine in 2021.

 In January 2025, Nebraska Medicine opened the Innovation Design Unit on the 6th floor of University Tower.
 Focused on new technologies for hospital care; it combines inpatient care, research, and education, along with a development space to foster newer approaches.
 In June 2025, Nebraska Medicine announced it would be developing a healthcare center as a part of the Gretna Landing development in Gretna, Nebraska.

+In January 2026, UNMC regents announced a vote that would result in Clarkson Regional Health Services, an affiliate of Clarkson College, relinquishing its 50% membership in Nebraska Medicine.
+The move was claimed to have been caused by Clarkson wanting to divest from Nebraska Medicine.
+Additionally, Clarkson would sell its campus to the University of Nebraska Medical Center for $300 million.
+Nebraska Medicine publicly responded against the merger, claiming that they would not let it happen.

+On January 8, 2026, university regents postponed the vote following pressure from members of the Nebraska State Legislature.
+The University of Nebraska board of regents voted on January 15 to approve the acquisition of Clarkson's membership.
+The merger will be completed by July 2026.
+To prevent UNMC from taking full control of Nebraska Medicine, the board filed a lawsuit against UNMC that same day.
+On February 2, 2026, UNMC regents fired the board opposed to the merger and replaced them with an interim board.
+Under the new leadership, Nebraska Medicine dropped the lawsuit.